 -

-Francois Lutzoni of Duke University for a proposal titled "Phylogenetics of Omphalina (Basidiomycetina, Agaricales) and the evolution of lichenization"
+Francois Lutzoni of Duke University - "Phylogenetics of Omphalina (Basidiomycetina, Agaricales) and the evolution of lichenization"

 - 1990